Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 group
 ^^^^^

-The group driver is a platform device driver whose life cycle is managed by root and does not have real IO mem or IRQ resources.
+The group driver represents a pseudo device whose life cycle is managed by root and does not have real IO mem or IRQ resources.
 It's part of the infrastructure of the MPF driver and resides in xrt-lib.ko.
 This driver

-* manages one or more xleaf drivers so that multiple leaves can be managed as a group
+* manages one or more xleaf drivers
 * provides access to root from leaves, so that root calls, event notifications and inter-leaf calls can happen

-In xmgmt, an initial group driver instance will be created by root, which contains leaves that will trigger group instances to be created to manage groups of leaves found on different partitions on hardware, such as VSEC, Shell, and User.
+In xmgmt, an initial group driver instance will be created by the root.
+This instance contains leaves that will trigger group instances to be created to manage groups of leaves found on different partitions on hardware, such as VSEC, Shell, and User.

 Every *fpga_region* has a group object associated with it.
 The group is created when xclbin image is loaded on the fpga_region.
 The existing group